Simple Ways to Decorate for Christmas

 I love how some fruit, a candle and a jar come together to make a beautiful table decoration.

 I also poured some Epsom salt into smaller canning jars and put a candle on top — Epsom salt looks just like snow and it’s crazy cheap (you might just have some in your bathroom cabinet).
 In fact, you should search Pinterest to find all the wintery crafts that you can do with Epsom salt (I also just found this sweet craft).

 Use stocking holders to hang stockings anywhere

 I was fretting a bit trying to figure out how to hang our stockings without a fireplace mantle or without nailing seven holes in the wall (I’m not against messing with the walls, but I’d rather not pay part of our damage deposit on holes that served a purpose for only three weeks).
-The Halleluiah Chorus starting up when I saw these simple stocking hangers at Fred Meyer.
+The Halleluiah Chorus starting up when I found these simple stocking hangers.